kazimmt/Colab-ReVanced-Builder/README.md

 ⭐ The project if it works.
    Follow me for updates.

-1. Open `.ipynb` in Google [Colab](https://colab.research.google.com/github/kazimmt/Colab-ReVanced-Builder/blob/main/Re-Vanced.ipynb)
+1. Open `.ipynb` in Google [Colab](https://colab.research.google.com/github/kazimmt/Colab-ReVanced-Builder/blob/tiktok/Re-Vanced.ipynb)
-2. Upload and copy id for `youtube.apk` from drive.
+2. Upload and copy id for `tiktok.apk` from drive.
     * Run the script, more info there.
 3. Wait for the script to build, once you start it.
-4. Download your Revanced..!
+4. Download your Retiktok..!

 <hr>